verdaux/BookNotes/Phrases/Impressors.md

 - [ ] Majesty of her tragic mood swings
 - [ ] Drawn to people who are themselves getting battered by life.
 - [ ] I used to envy myself, in the pit of my misery.
+- [ ] I wanna take that cheese and do terrible things to it.